Otolith: Growth rate and age

 In addition, in most species the accretion of calcium carbonate and gelatinous matrix alternates on a daily cycle.
 It is therefore also possible to determine fish age in days.
 This latter information is often obtained under a microscope, and provides significant data to early life history studies.

 By measuring the thickness of individual rings, it has been assumed (at least in some species) to estimate fish growth because fish growth is directly proportional to otolith growth.
 However, some studies disprove a direct link between body growth and otolith growth.
 At times of lower or zero body growth the otolith continues to accrete leading some researchers to believe the direct link is to metabolism, not growth per se.
 Otoliths, unlike scales, do not reabsorb during times of decreased energy making it even more useful tool to age a fish.
 Fish never stop growing entirely, though growth rate in mature fish is reduced.
 Rings corresponding to later parts of the life cycle tend to be closer together as a result.
 Furthermore, a small percentage of otoliths in some species bear deformities over time.

 Age and growth studies of fish are important for understanding such things as timing and magnitude of spawning, recruitment and habitat use, larval and juvenile duration, and population age structure.
 Such knowledge is in turn important for designing appropriate fisheries management policies.
+Due to the amount of required human labour in otolith age reading, there is active research in automating that process.